Sonífera Ilha

-"Sonífera Ilha" is the debut single by Brazilian rock band Titãs, released in 1984.
+"Sonífera Ilha" (Sleepy Island) is the debut single by Brazilian rock band Titãs, released in 1984.
 The song, as well as its b-side "Toda Cor", was co-composed by Ciro Pessoa, one of the lead singers and founding members of the group, who would leave the band before the release of their first, self-titled album, in which the single and the b-side were included.
 "Sonífera Ilha" is among a few of Ciro's contributions to Titãs.